AlonsoAliaga/BetterWaypoints/README.md

 ![Logo](https://i.imgur.com/P5SEJSE.png)

 # BetterBalls
-This plugin adds a new "item" to the game that should be useful for every player.\
+This plugin adds 2 "new item" to the game that should be useful for every player.\
-The aim of this plugin is to allow players to take their pets wherever they go using balls they can craft.
+The aim of this plugin is to allow players to save their waypoints easily.

 ## Resources
 - [Spigot resource](https://www.spigotmc.org/resources/X/)